JimmyDuong00/docs.ottertech/README.md

-This site is built and hosted on Github Pages using Quartz and Obsidian to edit markdown files.
+This site is built and hosted on GitHub Pages using Quartz and Obsidian to edit markdown files.

 Find more about the creator, Jacky Zhao and Quartz here:  https://quartz.jzhao.xyz/